 Whether you’re running an exploratory analysis or just pulling data for fun, open data allows for seamless passing on of valuable information.
-Consider a few of the 50 open data sources above for your next analysis.
+Consider a few of the sources above for your next analysis.

 Curious where open data fits in the grand scheme of things?
 We asked 10 data experts for their insight on open data, artificial intelligence, machine learning, and how it all contributes to analytics trends now and in the future.

 Devin is a former senior content specialist at G2.
 Prior to G2, he helped scale early-stage startups out of Chicago's booming tech scene.
 Outside of work, he enjoys watching his beloved Cubs, playing baseball, and gaming. (he/him/his)

 50 Best Open Data Sources Ready to be Used Right NowPlan on using open data for your next project?
 Here are 50 open data sources on marketing, social media, science, healthcare, and much more.https://learn.g2.com/open-data-sourceshttps://learn.g2crowd.com/hubfs/what%20is%20open%20data.jpg2019-03-15 14:36:15Z

 Devin PickellDevin is a former senior content specialist at G2.
 Prior to G2, he helped scale early-stage startups out of Chicago's booming tech scene.
 Outside of work, he enjoys watching his beloved Cubs, playing baseball, and gaming. (he/him/his)https://learn.g2.com/author/devin-pickellhttps://learn.g2.com/hubfs/_Logos/Devin%20PickellUpdated.jpeghttps://www.linkedin.com/in/devin-pickell/